Minin and Pozharsky Square: Russian empire

 The first regular plan of the square was drawn up in 1770.
 After the fire of 1768, at the request of the governorate authorities, a regular city development plan was drawn up in the St Petersburg Construction Commission, but the lack of local experienced urban planners hampered the implementation of the plan.
-According to the plan, square was trapezoidal.
-The plan fixed the directions of the departing streets and provided for the building of the square and adjoining streets only by stone houses.

 The transformation of the square began in 1779, when Yakov Ananin was appointed architect.
 In 1782, the ancient bridgeheads were dismantled, the ditch was filled.
 In its place rows of wooden trade stalls were built.
-During the general demarcation of the city in 1784-1787, new streets were laid and wooden buildings in the center of the square were destroyed.
+During the general demarcation of the city in 1784–1787, new streets were laid and wooden buildings in the center of the square were destroyed.
 In 1787 a complex of buildings of the Post Office was built.
 The line between the Varvarskaya and Tikhonov (now Ulyanov) streets was occupied by the manor with the outbuildings of the vice-governor Pyotr Yelagin.
 Private houses on the sides of the square, which did not correspond to the plan, were preserved until the beginning of the 19th century.
 The buildings were not repaired, so that later they could be demolished.